This is DFI

 Office of the Secretary

-| Peter Bildsten, Secretary The Department of Financial Institutions (DFI) is headed by the Secretary, a Cabinet-level position appointed by the governor with the advice and consent of the Wisconsin Senate.
+Cheryll Olson-Collins, Secretary-designee The Department of Financial Institutions (DFI) is headed by the Secretary, a Cabinet-level position appointed by the governor with the advice and consent of the Wisconsin Senate.
 In addition to having authority over all DFI functions, the Secretary represents the interests of the Department at the state and national levels.
-The Secretary appoints the Deputy Secretary, the director of the Office of Credit Unions and the administrators of the Division of Banking, the Division of Securities, and the Division of Corporate and Consumer Services.
-The administrator of the Division of Administrative Services and Technology is filled from classified service.
-Peter Bildsten was appointed to the position of Secretary on January 3, 2011. |
+The Secretary appoints the Deputy Secretary, the Assistant Deputy Secretary and the administrators of the Division of Banking, the Division of Securities, and the Division of Corporate and Consumer Services.
+The administrator of the Division of Administrative Services and Technology is filled from classified service. |

 |